SixSunSets/bacnet-to-modbus/README.md

 </div>

 ### Interacting with BACnet points
-A detailed description of each `Object type` can be found in the official Daikin design guide: Interface for use in BACnet® (p 55).
+Briefly, binary data types can only have two values: “active” or “inactive”, while multistate types accept integer values, and analog types allow decimal values.
+A detailed description of each `Object type` can be found in the official Daikin design guide: Interface for use in BACnet (p 55).
+###